Dutch Republic Lion: New States Lion

 After the completion of its forming in 1584 the Republic of the Seven United Provinces used as its arms: Or a crowned lion Gules armed and langued Azure, holding in his dexter paw a sword and in the sinister paw seven arrows tight together Azure.
 The colours of this version where derived from the most important of the seven provinces, the county of Holland (its arms are still in use since being adopted by the counts of Holland c.
 1198).

 The sovereignty of the federal union was emphasized by the title of the States General "their Noble Mightinesses, the Lords States-General of the United Provinces of the Netherlands" or, in Dutch, "Den Heeren Hoog-Mogenden, Den Heeren Staten-Generaal der Verenigde Provinciën der Nederlanden"). and by a crown on the lion in their arms.

-Coat of arms of the republic of the united Netherlands (c.
-1665).
-Sternpiece of the Zeven Provincien.

-Coat of arms of the republic of the united Netherlands (after 1665).
-Fireplace of the Kruithuis (Delft).